Food Council makes Creme Catalana a Spanish dessert

 C. Under-cabinet lights (typically p.C.
 Lighting or fluorescent strips)

-I normally reject all of those lights standards.
+I normally reject all of those light standards.
 With a mild within the ceiling fan, you continually have the mild at yours again, which means you are casting shadows onto the entirety you do at the countertop.
-Can light is “electricity hogs” because they reduce large holes on your insulation and use inefficient incandescent lighting fixtures (generally seventy-five watts)?
-I don’t use overhead cabinets, so consequently eliminate under-cupboard lighting fixtures, which is occasionally steeply-priced
+Can light be “electricity hogs” because they reduce large holes in your insulation and use inefficient incandescent lighting (generally seventy-five watts)?
+I don’t use overhead cabinets, so consequently, I eliminate under-cupboard lighting fixtures, which are occasionally steeply priced

 With the tall ceilings of a scissors truss, I like to apply MR16 adjustable light fixtures, no longer “can” lighting fixtures.
-The MR16’s are commonly known as “strip” lights.
+The MR16s are commonly known as “strip” lights.
 However, you will want to apply a “plate” rather than a “strip” for the fixture connection.
-By the use of a plate, the MR16 makes use of a preferred electrical container, so a smaller hole for your insulation blanket as compared to a “can” light, and they pump out two times as plenty light for much less wattage (generally 50 watts) than a “can” mild.
+By the use of a plate, the MR16 makes use of a preferred electrical container, so a smaller hole for your insulation blanket as compared to a “can” light, and they pump out two times as much light for much less wattage (generally 50 watts) than a “can” mild.
 MR16 furnishings may be minimal (so you don’t see them) and not very luxurious (around $20).
-MR16’s are adjustable, meaning you may factor in the mild where you need it.
+MR16s are adjustable, meaning you may factor in the mild where you need it.
 A “can” light points light perpendicular to the ceiling.
-In a sloped ceiling, that is not appropriate.
-Locate your lighting above the countertop to cast off shadows, along with your major paintings regions (sinks, cooktop, slicing, and prep regions), and then distribute flippantly alongside the rest of the countertops.
+In a sloped roof, that is not appropriate.
+Locate your lighting above the countertop to cast off shadows, along with your major painting regions (sinks, cooktop, slicing, and prep regions), and then distribute flippantly alongside the rest of the countertops.
 You truly do not need lighting someplace else aside from accent lighting.
-The lights above the counters will be extra than enough, assuming you’re retaining the kitchen smaller.
+Assuming you’re retaining the kitchen smaller, the lights above the counters will be more than enough.